kroimon/Drupal-Galleria/README.txt

 The Drupal 7 port lacks some of the features of the old Drupal 6 version:

-- Images within private directories are currently not supported!
 - No jCarousel support
 - No Lightbox2 support (integrated lightbox support only)
 - No administer permission